jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 Did you catch any problem in this strategy?
 Anything else than the fact that a traditional pizza would be burn after 20min at 210°C?

-Effectively this management is inefficient as Apach' cooks spend a good part of their days doing nothing more than waiting.
+Effectively this management is inefficient as Apach' cooks spend a good part of their days doing nothing more than waiting, they are truly **idle**.
+On a good day, they might work **15 minutes** per hour, it gives them enough time to **sleep**.
+Dare not to say that they are sloth, they are actually very skillful employees limited by the the company's strategy.

 #### **Ngin O' Pepperonix** solution:

 ![Ngin O' Pepperonix Strategy Scheme]({filename}/images/nginxopepperoni.svg)

 If I am not waiting, then who will do it for me?

+Bring some curves!

 #### Real code: